- More about this team: growth engineering

 We run identical technical interviews for members of our core application engineering team and our growth engineering team.
 That’s because our technical interview is designed to test your general cognitive abilities — not necessarily any specific knowledge you have.

-You’ll have an opportunity to demonstrate your specific skills relevant to the growth engineering team later in the interview process during the take-home project.
+You’ll have an opportunity to demonstrate your specific skills relevant to this engineering team later in the interview process during the take-home project.

 We believe the most effective way to determine how well we’d work together is to actually try it.
 That’s why we’ve included a collaborative take-home project as part of our interview process for all positions.